Endorsements

 Nathan Coulter has represented Minnesota House District 51B in Bloomington since 2023.
 A former policy staffer and City Council member, he has consistently supported environment and climate progress.

 Kristi Pursell has represented House District 58A in rural Dakota, Rice, and Scott Counties since 2023.
-A former environmental nonprofit leader, Pursell has been one of the environmental community’s strongest allies, authoring a bill restoring the MPCA Citizens’ Board and numerous other policies to protect clean water, habitat, and our climate.
+A former environmental nonprofit leader, she has been one of the environmental community’s strongest allies, authoring a bill restoring the MPCA Citizens’ Board and numerous other policies to protect clean water, habitat, and our climate.

 Sydney Jordan has represented House District 60A in Northeast Minneapolis since 2020.
-Previously serving as State Director of Save the Boundary Waters, Jordan quickly emerged as a tremendous advocate for environmental issues, authoring a law to remove lead service lines across the state, speaking out strongly against the Line 3 pipeline, and working to reduce pollution in vulnerable communities.
+Previously serving as State Director of Save the Boundary Waters, she quickly emerged as a tremendous advocate for environmental issues, authoring a law to remove lead service lines across the state, speaking out strongly against the Line 3 pipeline, and working to reduce pollution in vulnerable communities.

 Athena Hollins has represented House District 66B in Saint Paul since 2021.
 An attorney, she serves as DFL Whip and is a tremendous champion for climate action and environmental justice.
-Hollins authored the law to put renewal of the Environment and Natural Resources Trust Fund on the 2024 ballot with a new Community Grants program to support environmental projects in underrepresented communities.
+She authored the law to put renewal of the Environment and Natural Resources Trust Fund on the 2024 ballot with a new Community Grants program to support environmental projects in underrepresented communities.